FlashDrag/cyclebay/README.md

 - As a Site User, I want to be able to sort the list of available products so that I can easily identify the best-rated, best-priced and categorically sorted bikes.
 - As a Shopper, I want to be able to sort a specific category of products so that I can find the best-priced or best-rated product in a specific category or sort the products in that category by name
 - As a Shopper, I want to be able to sort multiple categories of products simultaneously so that I can find the best-priced or best-rated product across broad categories
-- As a Shopper, I want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase
+- As a Shopper, I want to be able to search for a product by name, brand or color so that I can find a specific product I'd like to purchase
 - As a Shopper, I want to be able to easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available
 #### Epic: Purchasing and Checkout
 - As a Shopper, I want to be able to easily select the size and quantity of a bike when purchasing it, so that I can ensure I don't accidentally select the wrong bike, size or quantity